hannonhill/Example-Sites/README.md

 * Example Index Blocks for a variety of cases (calling page, current folder, root going forward 2 levels, etc).
 * An example folder structure for categorizing and storing non-published assets.

-**Blog.csse** - This Site is an example of blogging in Cascade Server.
+Blog - This Site is an example of blogging in Cascade Server.
 It is the actual example talked about in [this blog post](http://www.hannonhill.com/news/blog/2012/blogging-with-cascade-server.html) and demonstrated in [this webinar](http://www.hannonhill.com/products/demos/setting-up-blogging-in-cascade-webinar-form.html).

 It contains: